build-trust/ockam-website/src/content/learn/blog/ockam_raises_seed_round.md

 isHomepageFeatured: true
 homepageFeaturedOrder: 2
 ---
 Today we are excited to announce a major milestone in the evolution of Ockam.
-We closed $4.9 million in seed funding from a group of world class investors: Future Ventures, Core Venture Group, Okta Ventures, and SGH Capital.
+We closed $4.9 million in seed funding from a group of world class investors: Future Ventures, Core Ventures Group, Okta Ventures, and SGH Capital.
 These additional resources will accelerate our mission: to enable the builders who are ushering in our shared vision of a seamless connected world.

 Since inception we have forged our vision of a seamless, connected world into a simple suite of products that democratize secure IoT development.
 For far too long, it’s been exceptionally difficult and expensive to build secure connected device systems.
 These additional resources allow us to grow our high performance team, and to help the builders of IoT systems tackle their complex challenges.

 ## The Team

-Our team philosophy is central to our values at Ockam - so much so that we refer to “The Team” as a proper noun.
+Our team philosophy is central to our values at Ockam - so much so that we refer to [“The Team”](https://www.ockam.io/team) as a proper noun.
 We’re grateful for all the support we’ve received from mentors, advisors, customers, partners, analysts and press.
 The group of investors participating in this round takes the The Team to the next level.

 ### Future Ventures